BrianYang2013/Journey/README.md

 ## Aug 25, 2017
 * Finish Coursera DL course 3, Structuring Machine Learning Projects

+## Aug 27, 2017
+* Finsih Couersera Google - Serverless ML with TF on GCP.
+Not suggest because of Not update / 2.7 / Too many small clips.
+I guess Google count KPI by video numbers, not the user experience.
+So I don't run the code (and even some of the video).
+I'd rather find more updated use cases to practice.
+Go through the official document and turtorial is also a better option.

 # Lesson learn
 * Focus on core skills.
 * Practice, practice, practice.